dm5tt/LoRaHarvesterBox/README.md

 - Meshtastic (router, sensor) or Meshcore
 - LoRaWAN sensors
 - Generic raw LoRa devices
 - Or virtually any other custom project (ham balloon?
-Transmitter for tracking penguins?) that utilizes the modulation schemes of  the SX1262
+Transmitter for tracking penguins?) that utilizes the modulation schemes (FSK, GFSK, MSK, GMSK) of the SX1262

 For persistent data storage, an optional FRAM IC (Infineon FM24V10) can be mounted via I²C.
 A variety of sensors can be integrated through I²C, SPI (on the back), or USART interfaces.